coroner21/linux-am33xbot/README.md

 # linux-am33xbot
 Arch Linux ARM Kernel with botic patches (for Beaglebone Black / Wireless).
 Please refer to [DiyAudio thread](https://www.diyaudio.com/forums/twisted-pear/258254-support-botic-linux-driver.html) for more information on the driver and its development and checkout Cronus and Hermes-BBB from [Twistedpearaudio](http://twistedpearaudio.com/landing.aspx) for the background on the required cape for the Beaglebone board.
 Credit for the development of the cape and driver to Russ White from TPA and [Miero](https://github.com/miero).

+## Installation instructions
 Follow these steps to build a boticized kernel for recent Arch Linux ARM:

 1. Make sure you have either a VM or a native install of Arch Linux (**x86-64**) and that you are able to build packages: `pacman -S --needed base-devel`
 2. Install the cross-compiler required to build the kernel for the armv7h architecture (AUR: [arm-linux-gnueabihf-gcc-linaro-bin](https://aur.archlinux.org/packages/arm-linux-gnueabihf-gcc-linaro-bin/))
-3. Clone this repository and delete the `.git`hidden folder created by the git tool (otherwise some of the patches will not apply)
+3. Clone this repository, enter the created folder and delete the `.git`hidden folder created by the git tool (otherwise some of the patches will not apply)
 4. Run `CARCH=armv7h makepkg -A` in the created folder to build the package
 5. Copy the created package (pkg.tar.xz file) to the BBB / BBBW
 6. Uninstall the standard kernel package (`pacman -R linux-am33x`).
 ATTENTION: You need to install the new kernel before rebooting / power off